 The authors would like to thank the two anonymous reviewers for their comments, one of whom gave particularly useful comments for improving the manuscript.
-The authors would further like to thank the BADC for access to radar, radiosonde and MIDAS data and the Met Office for providing the operational forecast output.
-This work has been funded under the work programme Forecasting Rainfall Exploiting New Data Assimilation Techniques and Novel Observations of Convection (FRANC) as part of the Flooding From Intense Rainfall (FFIR) project by the Natural Environmental Research Council (NERC) under grant NE/K008900/1.
+The authors would further like to thank the BADC for access to radar, radiosonde s a distinct Assimilation Techniques and Novel Observations of Convection which the (FRANC) as part of the Flooding From Intense Rainfall (FFIR) project by the Natural Environmental Research Council (NERC) under grant NE/K008900/1. ly over the tion could vas shown References associated and MIDAS data and the Met Office for providing the operational forecast output.
+This work has been funded under the work programme Forecasting Rainfall Exploiting New Data